Oscars to again allow movies on streaming platforms to compete for honors

 The Academy added that due to the coronavirus pandemic, it will for the second time allow movies made primarily for release in theaters that were shifted to a streaming platform to be eligible for Oscar consideration.

-Dozens of movies have been released on streaming services such as Disney+ (DIS.N), HBO Max, Netflix (NFLX.O) and Amazon (AMZN.O) in the past 15 months while movie theaters around the world have been shuttered because of the pandemic.
+Dozens of movies have been released on streaming services such as Disney+, HBO Max, Netflix and Amazon in the past 15 months while movie theaters around the world have been shuttered because of the pandemic.

 The 2021 Oscars were delayed from February to late April because of the pandemic and took place for the first time at Union Station in Downtown Los Angeles.